Loomiquu/Lynx/README.md

 <h3> Lynx is a Declarative UI Framework, that includes an easy to use State Manager </h3>

 One reason you'd want to use Lynx, is due to it's unique UI creation system.
 Similar to Flutter's [Stateless Widget](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) and [Stateful Widget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html).
-Another reason is the easy to use local & global state manager.
+Another reason is the easy to use state manager.

 <br/>
 <br/>